 All other BA/BS and BFA students participating in the Winter 2017 Foundation Review:

 Rooms 1201, 1207, 1718 (your choice)

 The two portfolios below are examples of work submitted during the Foundations Review.
 This should give you an idea of scope, quantity and quality of the work submitted for consideration.

 Foundations Review Form

-This is the standard form Faculty in the Department of Art and Design will use to evaluate your work during the Foundations Review.
+This is the standard form Faculty in the Department of Visual and Media will use to evaluate your work during the Foundations Review.